 Not everyone who lands on your eCommerce website will end up buying from you!
 But, if you set up a well-planned eCommerce marketing funnel on your website, it brings in more sales and conversions.

-Having an eCommerce marketing funnel helps identify the areas that impact the conversion rate and optimize them to increase sales.
+An eCommerce marketing funnel helps identify the areas that impact the conversion rate and optimize them to increase sales.

 Stages of the eCommerce marketing funnel